PENGUINS EVEN SERIES AT TWO; DEFENSEMAN GONCHAR INJURED ON HIT BY OVECHKIN

 "Everyone likes to play hard, and play physical," Orpik added.
 "But there's a line you can't cross, and a lot of guys in our room felt like the last couple games he was taking shots, where he was trying to hurt guys."

 Penguins' coach Dan Bylsma said Gonchar was not ruled out for tonight's game yet, but the Pittsburgh Post-Gazette said while Gonchar travelled with the team, he was wearing a large knee brace in the team's hotel this morning.

 Washington got goals from Nicklas Backstrom, Chris Clark, and a short-handed marker from Milan Jurcina.

-Pittsburgh's goals came from Bill Guerin, Maxime Talbot, Ruslan Fedotenko, Sidney Crosby
+Pittsburgh's goals came from Bill Guerin, Maxime Talbot, Ruslan Fedotenko, Sidney Crosby, and Gonchar.

 Mike Green had one great move that led to Clark's goal, and registered three shots and three hits, but played poorly defensively and was ineffective for most of the night and was minus two in the game.
 Alexander Semin took four shots and had three hits, but missed four shots and was minus three.